David-Student-Bern/Bachelorarbeit/README.md

 ## Structure of Repository

-- `random_files.py`
 - AFD
   - `AFD.py`

     **Description:** AFD is a Python script for Automated Flare Detection and flare analysis, used on Kepler's light curves long cadence data.
+For more details, read the accompanying [paper](https://arxiv.org/abs/2212.10224).

     **Author:** Original Code by Althukair and Tsiklauri, modified by Schwarz